Lilpop1/Lilpop1/README.md

 Hey !
-Lilpop here, im a python developper and i do many nitro checker, generator, or sniper !
+Haykuo here, im a python developper and i do many nitro checker, generator, or sniper !

 - ❓ How to talk with me ?
 -     > Just go to one of my rep. and start a discussion